 The first creek crossing for the Lois Wishart Way.

 Rating: Easy-moderate (Two creek crossings; a few hills.)

-This is a fine trail with some good ups and downs and a few choices if you want to shorten the walk by taking the shortcuts — or to lengthen it by leaving it at the Woodland Trail point.
+This is a fine trail with some good ups and downs and some choices if you want to shorten the walk by taking the shortcuts — or to lengthen it by leaving it at the Woodland Trail (white markers) in the northeast corner of the park.
 If you do this you have lots of options.
-One might be to take the outermost trails in the park: From the Louis Wishart at the Visitor Centre to the Heritage Trail to the Woodland Trail to the McEachern Train (go right), to loop back to the L. Wishart Way.
+One might be to take the outermost trails in the park: From the Louis Wishart at the Visitor Centre to the Heritage Trail to the Woodland Trail to the McEachern Trail (go right), to loop back to the L. Wishart Way.
 Go right to get back to the parking lot.
 Presto!
 A fine loop with no backtracking.

 The start of the Heritage Trail, not far back from the Visitor Centre.

-The Heritage Trail can be slightly confusing as the the shortcuts can throw you.
-The brochure map is also slightly off.
+The Heritage Trail can be confusing as the the number shortcuts can throw you.
 Basically, shortly after the start, avoid the first left, but be on the lookout for the second left.
-If you miss it, no worries, it's just a little loop.
-Watch out for a huge fallen tree; keep to its left.
-If you have to walk through an "alleyway" between the fallen tree and its stump, you're on the loop.
-Just curve back and you'll find the main trail.
-If you don't curve back and follow the rail fence, it will take you out to Johnson Road, which could be a possible back door to the trail.
+If you miss it, no worries, just curve back and you'll find the main trail.
+If you don't curve back and follow the stone fence, it will take you out to Johnson Road.

 Rating: Easy-moderate.
 (A few hills.)